 We’re becoming an on-demand society, and all it takes to fulfill our needs is a streaming platform, a quick search – oh, and an internet connection of course.
 So, to put it simply, the internet is increasingly becoming the default for our home entertainment.
-Twenty years ago, who would’ve thought?
+20 years ago, who would’ve thought?

-It’s understandable if you’re feeling a little confused or overwhelmed – there’s a lot of changes happening, and it can be hard to keep up, especially with the streaming space becoming more competitive by the day.
+It’s understandable if you’re feeling a little confused or overwhelmed – there’s been a lot of changes, and it can be hard to keep up, especially with the streaming space becoming more competitive by the day.
 However, you’ve come to the right place to get the 411 on all things streaming, whether you’re looking to add a service to your home entertainment set-up, or you’re just looking to learn a bit about the technology.

 To put it very simply, streaming = sharing.
 When you want to watch a movie on your television or computer, streaming technology is used to transmit said media from its origin device/platform directly to your screen, via the internet.
 Not to be confused with downloading (where you’ll actually have to wait for the content to be saved in entirety to your device), streaming allows you to start the content almost immediately, buffering and loading as you watch.
 The content also isn’t saved to your personal device after you finish watching, meaning you won’t clog up your hard drive with old movies and tv shows.